chri3i/Tinvaak2/README.md

 ## FAQ

+### Anniversay Edition

+Neither the AE version of the game nor the Creation Club content that comes with it are supported with Tinvaak.
+It will not work if you just add it!

 ### BA Alchemist Arsenal

 You need to be level 5 and open the crafting kit to use this.
 For more detail on it, please see the [advanced gameplay guide](https://github.com/Althro/Tinvaak2/blob/main/Advanced%20Gameplay%20Overview.md).